-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the unaudited condensed consolidated interim financial statements (the "Financial Statements") of Electric Royalties Ltd. for the nine months ending September 30, 2024 and the audited financial statements for the year ending December 31, 2023, and related MD&A, as publicly filed on SEDAR+ at www.sedarplus.ca.
+This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the consolidated financial statements (the "Financial Statements") of Electric Royalties Ltd. for the year ending December 31, 2024, as publicly filed on SEDAR+ at www.sedarplus.ca.